Silver(I) fluoride: Spectroscopy

 Silver(I) fluoride exhibits unusual optical properties.
 Simple electronic band theory predicts that the fundamental exciton absorption for AgF would lie higher than that of AgCl (5.10 eV) and would correspond to a transition from an anionic valence band as for the other silver halides.
 Experimentally, the fundamental exciton for AgF lies at 4.63 eV.
 This discrepancy can be explained by positing transition from a valence band with largely silver 4d-orbital character.
 The high frequency refractive index is 1.73(2).

 Photosensitivity

 In contrast with the other silver halides, anhydrous silver(I) fluoride is not appreciably photosensitive, although the dihydrate is.
 With this and the material's solubility in water considered, it is unsurprising that it has found little application in photography but may have been one of the salts used by Levi Hill in his "heliochromy", although a US patent for an experimental AgF-based method was granted in 1970.

 Solubility

 Unlike the other silver halides, AgF is highly soluble in water (1800 g/L), and it even has some solubility in acetonitrile.
-It is also unique among silver(I) compounds and the silver halides in that it forms the hydrates AgF·(H_{2}O)_{2} and AgF·(H_{2}O)_{4} on precipitation from aqueous solution.
 Like the alkali metal fluorides, it dissolves in hydrogen fluoride to give a conducting solution.